bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Partly Cloudy
+- Breezy and Mostly Cloudy
-- 44% humidity
+- 43% humidity
-- 16 mph wind
+- 15 mph wind
-- 55% cloud cover
+- 80% cloud cover
 - 33 AQI 🟩
 - 0.29 inches of snow and 0.01 inches of rain expected in the next 48 hours